Compassion International: Leadership

 As of November 2019, the board chair of the organization was Judy Golz, and the president and CEO was Santiago Mellado.
+In 2019, Mellado's annual compensation was $419,184 according to the organization's IRS filings.

 Programs

 Compassion helps those in impoverished areas, using a holistic approach to child development.
 This approach goes well beyond simply providing food and medical aid, involving education and training to prepare the individuals for contributing back to their communities.

 The organization also helps in emergency situations and in the funding of health centers.

 Child sponsorship

 Children in the child sponsorship program are provided food and clean water, medical care, education, life-skills training, and spiritual guidance through a direct sponsorship.
 Sponsored children are selected by the sponsors from lists provided by the ministry, and two-way communication is encouraged between the sponsored child and the sponsor.
-As of November 2023 the cost to sponsor a child through Compassion was US$38 per month, and globally there were over two million babies, children, and young adults in its programs.
+As of November 2023 the cost to sponsor a child through Compassion was US$43 (£32) per month, and globally there were over two million babies, children, and young adults in its programs.

 Sponsors are able to visit their sponsored children through trips planned by Compassion International.
 Compassion's goal is to provide a trip to each country every other year.
 Compassion coordinates every aspect of the trip, including travel, meals, tips and gratuities, fees related to the travel, and sightseeing fares.